-IHDSL uses the HARRIS Northstar billing system, which is widely used by other Ontario LDCs.
+Orillia uses the Harris Northstar billing system, which is widely used by many other Ontario LDCs.
 Modifications or additional modules to the existing billing systems were undertaken as part of the smart meter deployment and implementation of time of use billing.
-It was fully expected that existing systems could be modified to accommodate as illustrated by the successful implementation of time of use billing in other LDCs.
-The required add-ons software modules and professional services for the existing system, to ensure the integration was completed in the defined regulatory timelines, were negotiated and implemented.
+It was fully expected that existing systems could be modified to accommodate as illustrated by the successful implementation of time of use billing for other LDCs.
+The required add-ons, software modules and professional services for the existing system, to ensure the integration was completed in the defined regulatory timelines, were negotiated and implemented.